fletchjp/MERG-Arduino-Software/DUESignalCombined2/Readme.md

 It is now using the combined.h header instead of composite.h

+At the moment there are only simple examples to make sure that all of the operations are working.

 ///////////////////////////////////////////////////////////////////////////////
 // This combines the Composite and Observer Patterns.
 // All objects declared are Components, Subjects and Observers.